nutgram/nutgram/docs/README.md

 > The Telegram bot library that doesn't drive you nuts

-This framework takes advantage of the latest PHP 8 features, and tries to make the **speed**, **scalability** and ** flexibility** of use its strength, it will allow you to quickly make simple bots, but at the same time, it provides more **advanced features** to handle even the most complicated flows.
-Some of the architectural concepts on which Nutgram is based are heavily influenced by other open source projects such as [Botman](https://github.com/botman/botman) and [Zanzara](https://github.com/badfarm/zanzara), check them out too!
+This framework takes advantage of the latest **PHP 8** features, and tries to make the **speed**, **scalability** and **flexibility** of use its strength, it will allow you to quickly make simple bots, but at the same time, it provides more **advanced features** to handle even the most complicated flows.
+Some architectural concepts on which Nutgram is based are heavily influenced by other open source projects such as [Botman](https://github.com/botman/botman) and [Zanzara](https://github.com/badfarm/zanzara), check them out too!